jaiedsabid/eset_keys/README.md

 # eset_keys
 Download Eset smart security license keys for free.
-These license are trial version only with a period of 30 days lifetime.
+These licenses are trial versions only with a period of 30 days lifetime.